 The school is mostly directed at PhD students and junior postdocs in quantum information and related fields who are interested on quantum foundations.
 Registration is also open to senior researchers, master students and others.

-- Lluis Masanes, UCL, UK – Axiomatic derivations of quantum theory
+- Lluis Masanes, UCL, UK – Reconstructing quantum theory from operational principles [lecture notes]

 - Renato Renner, ETH Zurich, Switzerland – Interpretations of quantum theory

-- Robert W. Spekkens, Perimeter Institute, Canada – Experiment for foundations
+- Robert W. Spekkens, Perimeter Institute, Canada – Experimental quantum foundations [slides: first lecture, second lecture]

 - Bell non-locality, a review by Nicolas Brunner, Daniel Cavalcanti, Stefano Pironio, Valerio Scarani and Stephanie Wehner.